 However, Industry 4.0 will only become a reality through the convergence of Operational and Information Technologies (OT & IT), which are currently separated in a hierarchical pyramid (Purdue Reference Model , PRM1 to PRM4, see fig. 1) and use different computation and communication technologies.
 OT consists of cyber-physical systems that monitor and control physical processes that manage, e.g., automated manufacturing, critical infrastructures, smart buildings and smart cities.
 These application areas are typically safety-critical and real-time (RT), requiring guaranteed extra-functional properties, such as, RT behavior, reliability, availability, industry-specific safety standards, and security.
 OT uses proprietary solutions implemented with barriers between each level, imposing severe restrictions on the information flow.
 Although IT such as Cloud Computing and Service Oriented Architecture (SOA) are used in the upper levels of the hierarchy, these cannot be applied to the bottom levels where very stringent extra-functional properties have to be guaranteed .
 The convergence of IT and OT will be supported by: the increased usage of IP-protocols, e.g., standardized Deterministic Ethernet solutions from IEEE Time-Sensitive Networking (TSN) Task Group, upcoming 5G wireless standards , and interoperability standards such as OPC Unified Architecture (OPC UA) , all integrated into a Fog Computing platform, which brings computation, communication and storage closer to the edge of the network.

-The Fog Computing for Robotics and Industrial Automation (FORA) ETN is needed to achieve this convergence and cross the IT-OT gap, see fig. 1.
+The Fog Computing for Robotics and Industrial Automation (FORA) ETN was needed to achieve this convergence and cross the IT-OT gap.
 We need to train interdisciplinary scientists that understand both the IT and OT domains, understand the needs of the industry (intersectoral), including SMEs, and that can have an impact at European-level (international).
 Such skills are currently lacking: The Industry 4.0 study of the European Parliament , mentions that “a very wide range of skills is required for [Industry 4.0] implementation. […] the convergence of IT, manufacturing, automation technology and software requires the development of a fundamentally new approach to training IT experts.”
-FORA will build an international, intersectoral and multidisciplinary network to train 15 Early-Stage Researchers (ESRs) in Fog Computing technologies to deliver Industrial Automation solutions.
+FORA built an international, intersectoral and multidisciplinary network to train 15 Early-Stage Researchers (ESRs) in Fog Computing technologies to deliver Industrial Automation solutions.
 Fog Computing is a logical extension from Cloud Computing towards the edge of the network (where machines are located), enabling applications that demand guarantees in safety, security, and RT behavior .
-FORA will provide the ESRs with the scientific and transferable skills necessary for thriving careers, by a unique combination of “hands-on” research training, industry placements and courses and workshops on scientific and complementary soft skills.
+FORA provided the ESRs with the scientific and transferable skills necessary for thriving careers, by a unique combination of “hands-on” research training, industry placements and courses and workshops on scientific and complementary soft skills.

 State-of the-art and potential of Fog Computing